audioscavenger/save-image-extended-comfyui/README.md

 However, I do provide a way to contact me, and will accept PR and collabs.
 Once I feel like I don't have time to work on it, I will gladly transfer ownership or let collabs maintain it.

+- [ ] ComfyRoll has icons in the titles, these are just utf8 emojis but I want that too!
+- [ ] ComfyRoll CR XY Save Grid Image: it offers jpeg webp tif - check how it embeds prompt and see if that works better with Comfy!
 - [ ] offer quality setting in the node?
 - [ ] remove save_job_to_json? thisis pretty much useless actually, since it only saves the last value found for each node.
 - [ ] remove job_custom_text? what is this for?